 Slice the cucumbers and place in a pitcher, add the tequila, triple sec and water then stir.
-Place the chili and lime in a blender and let rip.
-Add the lime and chili to the pitcher and stir.
+Place the chilli and lime in a blender and let rip.
+Add the lime and chilli to the pitcher and stir.
 Best served over ice.

 4. Caribbean Breeze

 A real taste of carnival.
 A few of these and you’ll be trying to set a new limbo record.
 Cheers!

 - 2 parts grenadine